Autumn: Melancholia

 Autumn, especially in poetry, has often been associated with melancholia.
 The possibilities and opportunities of summer are gone, and the chill of winter is on the horizon.
 Skies turn grey, the amount of usable daylight drops rapidly, and many people turn inward, both physically and mentally.
 It has been referred to as an unhealthy season.

-Similar examples may be found in Irish poet W. B. Yeats's poem The Wild Swans at Coole where the maturing season that the poet observes symbolically represents his own ageing self.
+Similar examples may be found in Irish poet W. B. Yeats's poem "The Wild Swans at Coole"where the maturing season that the poet observes symbolically represents his own ageing self.
 Like the natural world that he observes, he too has reached his prime and now must look forward to the inevitability of old age and death.
 French poet Paul Verlaine's "Chanson d'automne" ('Autumn Song') is likewise characterised by strong, painful feelings of sorrow.
 Keats's To Autumn, written in September 1819, echoes this sense of melancholic reflection but also emphasises the lush abundance of the season.
 The song "Autumn Leaves", based on the French song "Les Feuilles mortes" (lit.
 'Dead Leaves'), uses the melancholic atmosphere of the season and the end of summer as a metaphor for the mood of being separated from a loved one.

 Halloween

 The annual Greenwich Village Halloween Parade in Lower Manhattan is the world's largest Halloween parade, with millions of spectators annually, and has its roots in New York City's queer community.

-Autumn is associated with Halloween (influenced by Samhain, a Celtic autumn festival), and with it a widespread marketing campaign that promotes it.
+In the northern hemisphere autumn is associated with Halloween (influenced by Samhain, a Celtic autumn festival), and with it a widespread marketing campaign that promotes it.
 The Celtic people also used this time to celebrate the harvest with a time of feasting.
 At the same time though, it was a celebration of death as well.
 Crops were harvested, livestock were butchered, and winter was coming.

 Halloween, 31 October, is in autumn in the northern hemisphere.
 Television, film, book, costume, home decoration, and confectionery businesses use this time of year to promote products closely associated with such a holiday, with promotions going from late August or early September to 31 October, since their themes rapidly lose strength once the holiday ends, and advertising starts concentrating on Christmas.

 In the southern hemisphere Halloween takes place in Spring.